Stuart Cash: Luton Town

 Cash reunited with former Brentford and Aldershot Town teammate Paul Buckle at Conference Premier club Luton Town in January 2013, replacing Paul Carden as assistant manager under Buckle.
 As part of a three-way coaching team with Alan Neilson and Carl Emberson, Cash lasted just two months before following Buckle and Emberson out of Kenilworth Road, after the appointment of John Still as manager.

 Margate

 Cash reunited with Terry Brown at Isthmian League Premier Division club Margate in December 2013.
 After finishing the 2013–14 season in mid-table, the pair steered the Gate to a third-place finish the following year and promotion through the playoffs.
 A poor start to the 2015–16 National League South season led to Brown and Cash being removed from their posts on 5 December 2015.

 Basingstoke Town

 Terry Brown was appointed manager at National League South club Basingstoke Town in late March 2016 and installed Cash as his assistant.
 He departed the club at the end of the 2016–17 season.

 Personal life

 Cash's sons Matty and Adam both became footballers.
 Matty made his debut for the Poland national team in 2021.
+Cash's daughter Hannah works as a reporter for CBS Sports.